directive0/Nablin-Loot/README.md

 https://squaredwave.com/wiki/index.php?title=Nablin_Loot

 ## Update: March 5th 2018
+I have completed changed codebases from Pygame to Godot.

+## Update: March 5th 2018

 I have added new behaviours for stealth and item attribution.
 A level timer has been installed, but its not fully functional yet.